mcrosson/kmk-ardux/README.md

 ## Updating

-Prior to updating ardux, it is recommended to delete the `ardux`, `kmk` and `lib` folders to ensure any files that were renamed or deleted are cleaned up as part of the update process.
+Prior to updating ardux, it is recommended to delete the `ardux`, `boards`, `kmk` and `lib` folders to ensure any files that were renamed or deleted are cleaned up as part of the update process.

 When upding ardux, follow the steps in `Installation & Setup` but do *not* rename `settings.toml.release` on the controller.
 Instead compare the `settings.toml.release` file to the `settings.toml` that is already present on your mcu.